elvissteinjr/DesktopPlus/README.md

 ### Release Archive

-Download and extract the archive.
+Download and extract the latest archive from the [releases page](https://github.com/elvissteinjr/DesktopPlus/releases).
 Follow instructions in the included [readme file](assets/readme.txt).

 ### Building from Source